OlympusDAO/olympus-docs/docs/overview/09_convertible-deposits.md

 Convertible Deposits (CDs) are a financial instrument that allows you to deposit stablecoins into the Olympus protocol with three flexible exit options.
 When you make a convertible deposit, you're essentially making a structured bet on the future price of OHM while helping the protocol diversify its treasury holdings.

 Here's how it works in simple terms: You deposit stablecoins (like USDS) and receive receipt tokens plus a non-fungible position that locks in a specific "conversion price" for OHM.
-Before your deposit expires, you can choose to convert your deposit to OHM at that locked-in price, wait for full redemption of your original deposit, or exit early with a small discount.
+Before your deposit expires, you can choose to convert your deposit to OHM at that locked-in price, wait for full redemption of your original deposit, or exit early with a discount applied.

 The key innovation is that this creates "no-risk speculation on the future price of OHM" - if OHM's market price rises above your conversion price, you profit by converting.
-If not, you simply get your original deposit back (minus any early exit fees if you choose that route).
+If not, you simply get your original deposit back (subject to the discount if you choose early exit).

 ### Benefits for Users